nicko7i/monotone/README.md

 # monotone

-Web service that issues monotonically increasing build numbers.
+Monotone is a web service that issues monotonically increasing build numbers.

+Given a changeset identifier, monotone provides strictly monotonically ascending build numbers.
+It also retains a record of previous build numbers, the associated changeset identifier and source repository, and a timestamp.

+Monotone works with any version control system having a unique string to represent a change set.

+Docker images are available on [DockerHub](https://hub.docker.com/r/nicko7i/monotone/tags/).

 # Usage